 I made a person, and she's here!

-I still have a few pregnancy pictures I never posted, and honestly, I probably never will because who cares now, right?
-I mean I had Julia, and she’s really what we’ve all been waiting for (plus she’s way cuter than I am).
+probably never will because who cares now, right?
+I mean I had Julia, and she’s

 While I’m sure everyone has heard that Miss Julia River Contor was born, not everyone has heard my birth story.
 I’ve been wanting to write it for a while now (well, almost exactly a month), but I either didn’t fully have the words yet, or the time was not yet available to me.
 With my almost one-month old napping next to me, I think I’ll take a moment to try and tell you what happened.
 (Pictures included, thanks to the very wonderful talents of Andrea of Andrea Jo Photography).
 Heads up, this is a record for myself as well, so I might get a little more detailed than you're comfortable with.
 Also, it’s super crazy long, so I hope you’re in for the long-haul.